Theia-Scientific/MIST/README.md

 vision models.
 MIST creates tiles from a large image, runs inference on each tile, and combines, or merges, instances of the same class together using the instance segmentation results from inference.
-Non-maximum suppression (NMS) is _not_ used to determine overlop.
+Non-maximum suppression (NMS) is _not_ used to determine overlap.
 Instead, each instance of a class is logically "anded" into a binary mask.
 The individual instances within a class are identified as contours through OpenCV's connectivity algorithm.
 In this manner, large instances that span multiple tiles are combined, or merged, into a single